vanja-ivancevic/forge-old-school-shandalar/README.md

 ---

+Huge thanks:
-Huge thanks to **Shenshinoman** for creating the "planes" system that made this possible!
+- to **Shenshinoman** for creating the "planes" system that made this possible!
+- to **VigilantSera** for redesigning all the boss and miniboss decks/battles, rewards and commander starter decks.

 ## How to Play